Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Normal Homogeneous Spaces

 \subsection{Circle bundles over projective spaces}

-Here we discuss various properties of a family of homogeneous spaces $M_{k,l}^{p,q}$ that generalizes (the diffeomorphism type of) those in Theorem~\ref{THM:main_theorem_existence}.
+Here, we discuss properties of a family of homogeneous spaces $M_{k,l}^{p,q}$ that are circle bundles over products of complex projective spaces.
 We follow the notation in the article by Wang and Ziller \cite{WZ90}.